SAP-archive/teched2020-DEV161/exercises/ex3/README.md

 Create a folder that will contain the app's project.

 1. From the SAP Business Application Studio menu bar select *File | New Folder*.
     >Using information in the popup message, verify that the new folder will be created in */home/user/projects*.
 If a different path is presented, it's most probably due to a flie or folder being selected.
-Close the *New Folder* dialog, press [CTRL] and click the selected file or folder, and repeat this step.
+Close the *New Folder* dialog, press [CTRL] and click the selected file or folder to deselct it, and repeat this step.
     <br><br>![](images/2020-10_BAS_New_Folder_Path_.jpg)<br><br>

 2. Name the folder *products-inventory*, and click *OK*.